-Since 2004, we have partnered with UK-based Renishaw as a licensed manufacturer and distributor of their Industrial Laser Module (ILM) in support of the North American Aerospace and Defense Industry.
+Since 2004, we have partnered with Kentucky based Carlson Software as a licensed manufacturer and distributor of their Industrial Laser Module (ILM) in support of the North American Aerospace and Defense Industry.

 ILMs use pulsed time-of-flight technology to deliver highly accurate distance and presence information over long or short ranges.
 The laser module can also use the range to trigger external devices, such as cameras or warning systems.
 They are used widely by system integrators, especially for military, security and traffic management applications